jamesclancy/SafeCardGame/README.md

                           str (sprintf "Ava %s" (textDescriptionForResourcePool playerBoard.AvailableResourcePool))] ] ]
 ...
 ```
-I now notice that I am able to play cards for which I don't havw the resources as well as my available resources are not being decremented.
+I now notice that I am able to play cards for which I don't have the resources, as well as my available resources, are not being decremented.

 To implement this I had to create a number of functions and rewrite the play logic to take this into account like: